anoukkim/anoukkim/README.md

 Studying Biomedical Engineering and Artificial Intelligence

-‎ ‎ ‎ ‎ ‎ ‎ ‎ Sophomore Year at Gachon Univesity of Korea
+‎ ‎ ‎ ‎ ‎ ‎ ‎ Senior Year at Gachon Univesity of Korea

 ───────────────────────────